 - CSF leak prevention and treatment (as related to cranial base)

-A total of $60,000 has been budgeted for this annual grant cycle.
-For this 2021-2022 cycle, the NASBS can award grants adding up to this amount.
+A total of $80,000 has been budgeted for this annual grant cycle, increased from prior years thanks to generous donations and a commitment by NASBS leadership to support skull base surgery research.
+For this 2022-2023 cycle, the NASBS can award grants adding up to this amount.
 It is expected that grants in 5, 10, 15 or 20 thousand dollar amounts will be awarded.
 Final award amounts will also be based on the provided budget.
 The grant review committee (consisting of Research Committee members) will review and score the applications.
 The best applications in each of the categories (defined below) will be awarded.

 The NASBS Grant Program consists of two application categories:

 - Clinical Research: Investigations that are centered on clinical care seeking answers to novel questions through well designed prospective or retrospective methods.